easegress-io/easegress/doc/user_cases/reverse_proxy.md

     kind: Proxy
 ```

-The example above will check the value named `auth` in cookie with HS256 with secret,6d79736563726574.
+The example above will check the value named `auth` in the cookie with HS256 with the secret,6d79736563726574.
 For the full YAML, see [here](#JWT)

 3. Using Signature validation in Easegress.
 Signature validation implements an Amazon Signature V4[2] compatible signature validation validator.
 Once you enable this kind of validation, please make sure your HTTP client has followed the signature generation process in AWS V4 doc and bring it to request Easegress.